 Located in the thriving regional centre of Orange, strengthening rural communities in the Central West of NSW has been as the heart of Kinross Wolaroi School for over 130 years.

-From its humble beginning in 1886 as Weymouth House School for boys (which grew to become Wolaroi College; to the introduction of a second school – Presbyterian Ladies College Orange in 1928) to the eventual amalgamation of the two schools to become Kinross Wolaroi School in 1975, the School has had a rich boarding heritage and connection with generations of regional families seeking a co-educational and independent boarding and day school for their family from Pre-Prep to Year 12, with separate boarding sites for boys and girls from Year 7.
+From its humble beginning in 1886 as Weymouth House School for boys (which grew to become Wolaroi College; to the introduction of a second school – Presbyterian Ladies College Orange in 1928) to the eventual amalgamation of the two schools to become Kinross Wolaroi School in 1975, the School has had a rich boarding heritage and connection with generations of regional families seeking a co-educational and independent boarding and day school for their family from Pre-Kinder to Year 12, with separate boarding sites for boys and girls from Year 7.

 Kinross Wolaroi School opens up a world of opportunity for students in the Central West of NSW.
 An unrivalled regional academic program is complemented by a vibrant co-curricular program where students discover and develop their individual talents.
 Our students thrive in an inspirational learning environment that blends modern facilities and heritage buildings with breathtaking grounds.